Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Q3: Can IDCF be easily surpassed by TCF with a 175B LLM?

-As shown in Table~\ref{tab:IDvsLLM}, we observe that even with the 175B parameter LM and fine-tuned 66B parameter LM, TCF is still substantially inferior to IDCF when using DSSM as the backbone.
+As shown in Table~\ref{tab:IDvsLLM}, we observe that even with the 175B parameter LLM and fine-tuned 66B parameter LLM, TCF is still substantially inferior to IDCF when using DSSM as the backbone.
 These results are consistent with~\citep{yuan2023go}.
-As explained, the DSSM architecture and training approach are not very friendly to TCF, and both IDCF and TCF with DSSM perform worse than the seq2seq-based SASRec model.
-In contrast, we find that TCF with the SASRec backbone performs comparably to IDCF on MIND and Bili datasets, even when the LM encoder is frozen, as shown in Table~\ref{tab:IDvsLLM} and~\ref{tab:PLM_warm}.
-This is a significant advancement, as no previous study has \textit{explicitly claimed} that TCF by freezing a NLP encoder can attain performance comparable to its IDCF counterparts for \textit{warm} or \textit{popular} item recommendation.\footnote{We have simply omitted the results for cold and new item recommendation as TCF has been shown to substantially outperform IDCF in these settings in numerous literature, e.g., in~\citep{yuan2023go}.} This is probably because item text encoders in prior literature, such as BERT and word2vec, are inadequate in generating effective text representations comparable to IDCF, see Table~\ref{tab:LMcompare}.
+As explained, the DSSM architecture and training approach exhibit limited effectiveness in training TCF models.
+Both the IDCF and TCF models with DSSM perform worse than the seq2seq-based SASRec model.
+However, \textbf{a notable finding different from \citep{yuan2023go} is that we reveal that TCF with the SASRec backbone performs comparably to IDCF on the MIND and Bili datasets, even when the LLM encoder is \textit{frozen}}, as shown in Table~\ref{tab:IDvsLLM} and~\ref{tab:PLM_warm}.
+This represents a significant advancement since no previous study has \textit{explicitly} claimed that TCF, by only freezing an NLP encoder (or utilizing pre-extracted fixed representations), can achieve on par performance to its IDCF counterparts specifically in the context of warm item recommendation.\footnote{We simply omit the results for cold item recommendation, as TCF has been consistently showed to outperform IDCF in such settings in numerous literature, e.g., in~\citep{yuan2023go,hou2022towards}.} This is probably because smaller LM-based item encoders in prior literature, such as BERT and word2vec, are inadequate in generating effective text representations comparable to IDCF, see Table~\ref{tab:LMcompare}.

 The reason for the weaker performance of TCF on HM is that textual information alone is insufficient to fully represent the product item, as factors such as price and quality are also critical in enticing user clicks and purchases on HM.
 However, in the case of news recommendation, we can generally assume that users are primarily drawn to the textual content (i.e., titles) of items, although this may not always be the case.
-That is the reason we believe TCF with frozen text encoders performs on par with IDCF is surprising as IDCF can implicitly learn latent factors beyond textual features but feature representation pre-extracted from a NLP encoder cannot.
+That is the reason we believe TCF with only frozen text encoders performs on par with IDCF is surprising as IDCF can implicitly learn latent factors beyond textual features but feature representation pre-extracted from a frozen NLP encoder cannot.
 Furthermore, we notice that SASRec with a fine-tuned text encoder can clearly outperform IDCF on all three datasets.
-However, as mentioned, such end-to-end training using a text encoder is computationally expensive, despite its effectiveness.
+However, as mentioned, such end-to-end training using a text encoder is computationally very expensive, despite its effectiveness.